sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-05-cloudformation-parameters-special.md

 }
 ```

-which cloudformation would resolve to the following during an operation (create/update)
+and then finally, cloudformation would resolve to the following during an operation (create/update)

 ```json
 {